Optimise your WordPress site for local SEO

 H2 header: How to find the best security guards in Yorkshire

-You should also set up images for local SEO by using keywords and locations in your image filenames, titles and alt text.
-Though be careful not to repeat the keyword too many times in the filename and/ or the alt tag text as this will hurt a page’s ranking for that keyword.
+You should also set up images for local SEO by using keywords and locations in your image filenames, titles, and alt text.
+However, be careful not to repeat the keyword too many times in the filename and the alt-tag text, as this will hurt a page’s ranking for that keyword.

-For further insight as to how best to optimise images, take a look here.
+For further insight on how best to optimize images, look here.

 Part 3: Make Mobile Work

-Recent research shows that more than 55% of local searches happen on a smartphone so if your site isn’t mobile responsive, your customers will go to your competitors.
-Google has also placed emphasis on being mobile responsive to ensure SEO success.
+Recent research shows that more than 55% of local searches happen on a smartphone, so if your site isn’t mobile-responsive, your customers will go to your competitors.
+Google has also emphasized mobile responsiveness to ensure SEO success.

-You don’t have to be concerned about the cost of redesigning your site for mobile as most CMS are responsive by default.
-Transferring your site to WordPress is an easy way to have a user-friendly, responsive and well optimised site with lots of plugins available to further help with local SEO domination.
+You don’t have to be concerned about the cost of redesigning your site for mobile, as most CMS are responsive by default.
+Transferring your site to WordPress is an easy way to have a user-friendly, responsive, and well-optimized site with many plugins available to further help with local SEO domination.

-Evaluating and improving your site for SEO purposes can be time consuming, which is why it’s often a good idea to outsource the process.
-WP Tech Support will carry out an initial SEO audit on your website and do the necessary work to improve your search visibility.
-We will then provide ongoing maintenance and support to ensure your WordPress site remains optimised and secure.
-Find out more about how we can help your business here.
+Evaluating and improving your site for SEO purposes can be time-consuming, so it’s often a good idea to outsource the process.
+WP Tech Support will conduct an initial SEO audit on your website and do the necessary work to improve your search visibility.
+We will then provide ongoing maintenance and support to ensure your WordPress site remains optimized and secure.
+Please find out more about how we can help your business here.

 Leave a Reply